andreasfloros/Cabbage/README.md

 Run `npm install` at the root of the project to install dependencies.

-Run `node test.js` to test the encryption/decryption pipeline.
+Run `node test.js` to test the encryption / decryption pipeline.

 Run `npm run-script build` to build the executable (Windows only at the moment).